Artists in Residence

 Since a young age Luca has appeared as the featured soloist in solo concerts and recitals and has performed around the world with numerous chamber ensembles, orchestras, and world renowned conductors such as Riccardo Muti, Yuri Temirkanov, Marc Soustrot, Ennio Morricone, Nicola Piovani (Music of Life is beautiful), Lu Ja, and Steven White.
 In addition, he has appeared in concerts with Uto Ughi, Boris Belkin, Robert Cohen, Luisa Castellani, Andrea Bocelli, and Yo-yo Ma.
 Luca holds a DMA from James Madison University and is currently Assistant Professor of Music and Coordinator of the String Programs at Liberty University.

 David Feldman, cello

 Along with regular studio session work, his pop music ventures include concerts with D.J.
 Spooky, Manchester Orchestra, Everclear, Liza Minnelli, Art Garfunkel, and the Trans Siberian Orchestra, where he was a featured soloist in 2011.
 In 2013, Mr. Feldman became one of the first resident artists at Carilion Clinic through the Dr. Robert L. A. Keeley Healing Arts Program.
 He holds performance degrees studying under Alan Weinstein and Brian Hodges, for whom he was a teaching assistant.
-He currently serves on the music faculties of Liberty University and Lynchburg College.
+He currently serves on the music faculties of Liberty University and University of Lynchburg.
 He performs on a cello of Belgian origin (c.
 1850) generously on loan from Kelley Mikkelsen.